 The Mountains of Western North Carolina

-Asheville, WNC's largest city (Pop.1990 61,607) is located in the French Broad River valley, which basically lies in the center of North Carolina's Mountain region.
+Asheville, WNC's largest city (2020 pop.
+93,350) is located in the French Broad River valley, which lies roughly in the center of North Carolina's Mountain region.
 The area is part of the southern Appalachian mountains, and the mountains in the region are the highest of the Appalachian chain.
-Although the peak elevations of the southern Appalachians aren't that impressive when compared to other world chains, they are easily 4,000 feet from base to top, and top out at nearly 7000 feet.
-Steep, rocky peaks are common as are trails that climb over 2000 feet.
+Although the peak elevations of the southern Appalachians aren't that impressive when compared to other world chains, they are easily 4,000 ft from base to top, and top out at nearly 7000 ft.
+Steep, rocky peaks are common as are trails that climb over 2000 ft.

 In the Southern Appalachians, the area of high relief swells far beyond its average width and height further North.
 The Blue Ridge is a long, relatively low range of ridges along an escarpment, which separates the highlands from the Piedmont region of Western North Carolina.
 This ridge stretches from the southern border of NC with SC all the way to the northern border with VA, oriented in a SW to NE direction.
 Its summit is the Eastern Continental Divide.
 To the east of it, all streams flow to the Atlantic ocean.
 To the west of it, all streams flow into the Gulf of Mexico.
-The highest point on the Blue Ridge, Grandfather Mountain, reaches nearly 6000'.
-Most mountains in the range are only 3000-4000 feet, however.
+The highest point on the Blue Ridge, Grandfather Mountain, reaches nearly 6000 ft.
+Most mountains in the range rise to around 3000-4000 ft, slightly higher in places.

 Here are some major peaks and area elevations:

 - City of Asheville - about 2200 feet.

 - Town of Highlands - about 4500 feet (Highlands Plateau).

 - Town of Beech Mountain - about 5500 feet (Mountain on the High Country Plateau).